Photographer: W. Bulach

 Shark Bay Facts

-- However, native aborigines apparently, and not surprisingly, knew of the astounding site long before the arrival of European explorers.
-That’s because evidence indicates that they knew of the location, and made use of it, as far back as 22,000 years ago.
+- Signs also indicate that they knew of the location, and made use of it, beginning long ago.
+Evidence indicates this goes as far back as 22,000 years ago.
 Currently, however, fewer than 1,000 known individuals reside with the beautiful region.

 Related Articles